What is Sydney famous for?

 Seafood Centre

-Being so close to the sea gives Sydney a few bonuses’, most particular the ready availability of fresh seafood.
-Over the years the city’s chefs have master seafood, creating mouth-watering dishes perfect for a summer dinner by the sea.
-Even ducking down to get your own to cook is an adventure, with one of the biggest fish markets in the country offering fish so fresh it’ll jump out of your shopping basket.
+Being so close to the sea gives Sydney a few added bonuses.
+One of the perks of being near the sea is the availability of fresh seafood.
+Over the years the city’s chefs have mastered seafood, creating mouth-watering dishes perfect for a summer dinner by the sea.

 Outer City Wonders

-After seeing all of what Sydney can offer, one of the best things to do is to trek out to the natural wonders nearby.
-With epic day trips available, you can see the mysterious Jenolan Caves, the lush Blue Mountains, and even the stunning waters of Port Stephens.
-Pack up your backpack and head on out, ending back in the city for a delicious dinner to refuel from your day’s adventure.
+After seeing everything that Sydney has to offer, one of the best things to do is to explore the natural wonders nearby.
+With epic day trips available, you can explore the incredible landscapes surrounding the city.
+See the mysterious Jenolan Caves, the lush Blue Mountains, and even the stunning waters of Port Stephens.
+Pack up your backpack and head on out of the city.
+After a day trip from Sydney, you will end up back in the city for a delicious dinner to refuel from your day’s adventure.

 Related article: How Long Should You Stay in Sydney?